baiplr/OwlURL/README.md

 2. Upload to your web directory
 3. Create a database for OwlURL
 4. Create a table inside named 'links'
+5. Add an auto incrementing ID column, a url TEXT column, and a title VARCHAR with a length of 32
 5. Modify the MySQL Connection function inside index.php
 6. Done!